 Parts Collection Surveys

-Each year the U.S. Fish & Wildlife Service conducts the Migratory Bird Parts Collection Survey, often referred to as the Wing Survey.
-The Service asks a sample of hunters from across the U.S. to send in one wing from each duck, dove and woodcock that they shoot, and the wing tips and tail feathers from each goose.
-Before the start of every hunting season, the Service provides each survey participant with postage-paid wing envelopes for them to send in their parts.
-These wing envelopes are addressed to one of the four collection points throughout the U.S. The collection point depends on the flyway that the hunter lives in.
+Each year, the U.S. Fish & Wildlife Service conducts the Migratory Bird Parts Collection Survey, also known as the Wing Survey.
+The Service asks a sample of hunters from around the U.S. to send in one wing from each duck, dove, and woodcock that they shoot, and the wing tips and tail feathers from each goose.
+Before every hunting season, the Service provides survey participants with postage-paid wing envelopes to send in their parts.
+Each wing envelope is addressed to a collection point in the U.S. The collection point depends on the flyway that the hunter lives in.
 If you are a participant in the Wing Survey and need additional wing envelopes, please visit HIPWeb.